CloudTrail userIdentity Element

 (no alias set)Not present If you have not set up an alias for your account, the userName

 field does not appear.
-For more information about AWS account aliases, see Your AWS Account ID and Its Alias.
+For more information about AWS account aliases, see Your AWS account ID and its alias.
 Note that theuserName

-field will never containRoot
+field can't containRoot

-becauseRoot
+, becauseRoot

 is an identity type, not a user name.Root

-(alias set)The account alias For more information about AWS account aliases, see Your AWS Account ID and Its Alias.
+(alias set)The account alias For more information about AWS account aliases, see Your AWS account ID and its alias.
 IAMUser

 The user name of the IAM user This also applies when a federated user is using a session issued by IAMUser